-This program is another layer of the “Global Talent” initiative that the Department of Immigration have rolled out to support innovation in Australia, which joins the recently renamed “Global Talent – Employer Sponsored” (GTES) scheme.
+This program is another layer of the “Global Talent” initiative that the Department of Home Affairs (Department) have rolled out to support innovation in Australia, which joins the recently renamed “Global Talent – Employer Sponsored” (GTES) scheme.
 You can read a general summary of these two schemes here.

 The GTI program is designed to attract skilled migrants at the top of specific key sectors to Australia.
 It operates through an additional layer on top of an existing visa – being the Distinguished Talent visa (discussed further below).

-Individuals who have been approached would then be referred to the Department to apply for the GTI, and their applications would receive priority processing.
+An identified individual would receive a unique identifier and be invited to apply for a Distinguished Talent visa.
+Their visa application would receive priority processing (around 2-3 months).
 For the 2019/20 migration programme year, it is envisaged that 5,000 spots will be allocated.

 The GTOs are located in Berlin, Dubai, New Delhi, Santiago, Shanghai, Singapore and Washington DC but will work with countries in those regions and attend key events/expos to promote this program.
 In particular, the Department aim to target the following sectors: